jackyhuynh/template_ml_day_night_image_classifier/README.md

 ## Deployment

-Matrices class can be deploy and ready to work with any sensor, or moving robotic prediction.
-Idea for localization and/or self-driving car.
+day night classification is extremely helpful for .Idea for localization and/or self-driving car.
 It turns out that using multiple sensors like radar and lidar at the same time, will give even better results.
 Using more than one type of sensor at once is called sensor fusion, which is used in Self-Driving Car applications.
 Please refer to my notebook for better understanding.